 All colleges are mandated by law (the Jeanne Clery Act) to report the number of sexual assaults and rapes, and other crimes that occur on their campuses each year.
 This is done to help with awareness, prevention, and response.
 For this reason, it is important to report that an incident has occurred.
 Reporting a rape or sexual assault is confidential — no names of survivors are required.

-Although certain faculty and staff — identified as campus security authorities (CSAs) by the chief of University Police based on Clery Act requirements — are mandated by law to report sexual assaults and other crimes to University Police, all faculty and staff are strongly urged to report any crimes of which they have knowledge in order to provide accurate statistics and to make sure the campus is safe.
+Although certain faculty and staff — identified as Responsible Employees through Title IX and as campus security authorities (CSAs) by the chief of University Police based on Clery Act requirements — are mandated by law to report sexual assaults and other crimes to University Police, all faculty and staff are strongly urged to report any crimes of which they have knowledge in order to provide accurate statistics and to make sure the campus is safe.
 The name of a survivor of a sexual assault does not have to be disclosed.

 If you have questions on whether you in your role on campus are required to report a sexual assault, please contact Bentley's Title IX Coordinator, Erin Kelley, at 781.891.2329.
 Whether you are required to or not, you can report a sexual assault without names by calling University Police (emergency line: 781.891.3131) or by submtiing a Bentley Cares Referral.

 How to Assist Students